How safe is Japan at the moment? I have tickets to travel there during December 2011 (Tokyo & Hakuba)

 and it presently shows the Shinkansen from Tokyo to Nagano is operating normally.

 Go, enjoy the experience and the amazing snow.
-Phil almost 7 years ago
+Phil about 7 years ago

 Agreed with phil,